 Mathematics and Statistics Department

-MA - Mathematics, Concentration in Mathematics Education
+MA - Mathematics, Concentration in Mathematics Education (Not Accepting Students)

 This degree is recommended for secondary school mathematics teachers who want to increase their mathematical competence and their knowledge of the teaching and learning of mathematics.

 Admission requirements to classified standing for this program are the same as for the MA - Mathematics program, except the 18 semester unit requirement is replaced by 21 semester units.

 Admission requirements to conditionally classified standing are the same as for the MA - Mathematics program.